What Is a Hacker? And How Can You Protect Yourself?

 How to protect yourself against hackers

-Fortunately, there are simple, straightforward ways to protect yourself from hackers, including using the right combination of antivirus software and password managers.
+Fortunately, there are simple, straightforward ways to protect yourself from hackers, including using the right combination of antivirus software and identity theft protection.

 Get reliable antivirus software

-Antivirus software programs are designed to protect your computer from viruses that can destroy data, crash your device, or give hackers access to your accounts.
+Antivirus programs are designed to protect your computer from malware that can destroy data, crash your device, or give hackers access to your accounts.

 Antivirus software works by scanning your programs and files and comparing them with well-known computer viruses, Trojans, and worms.
 If the antivirus software finds anything suspicious, it can delete it or quarantine it until you decide whether to remove it or not.

-Below, we share our recommendations for top antivirus software programs, but if these don’t suit your needs, see our full guide to the best antivirus software programs.
+Below, we share our recommendations for the best antivirus software programs, but if these don’t suit your needs, see our full guide to the best antivirus software programs.

 Learn More